notpike/Hambone/README.md

  ├── modules/            ## Modules
  │    ├── Audio.py       ## Uses aplay or mpg123 to play audio files
  │    ├── Time.py        ## Reads current Time and Date
+ │    ├── Numbers.py     ## *Random* Numbers Station
  │    └── Weather.py     ## Open Weather Map
  |
  ├── env_example.py      ## Example envirement file
  ├── env.py              ## Production envirement file
  ├── ModuleController.py ## Module Controller
- └── main.js             ## Main, runs the application
+ └── main.py             ## Main, runs the application
 ```

 ## ModuleController and Modules
 You can add your own modules by creating a class under the modules/ folder and linking it to the select() function found in ModuleController.
 The Module class should handle all TX, Voice, Callsign functions found under the utils/ folder.
 If you have any global variables such as API keys they should be stored in the ENV class.

 ## YAESU VX-7R 2.5MM JACK
+ Although this project can be used for almost any radio below are details on building this for a Yaesu VX-7R.
 Yaesu handhelds use a 4 point 2.5mm jack for voice, speaker and data.
 I recycled a broken hand mic while building this so below is the wire coloring correlation and diagram for this jack.
 Wire colors may vary so always double check with a multimeter.

 ```
 +--+   GND       MIC      DATA    SPEAKER